How Do I Become A Member?

 Cooperative Programs to Meet Specific Member Needs

 NWPPA provides services for a fee to groups of utilities that want to work cooperatively on certain programs.
-These service-for-fee programs include: Safety Training Program, utilities in need of safety services on a part time basis are grouped with other utilities in geographical areas and a safety professional is provided to attend to the needs of the utility at a predetermined service level and fee; Environmental Forums, Legal counsel experienced in this matter review federal and state requirements placed on utilities and provide information essential to navigating the complex rules, requirements, and responsibilities of utilities; Northwest Wage and Hour Information Services, this group is comprised of labor relations experts of both public and private utilities.
+These service-for-fee programs include: Safety Training Program, utilities in need of safety services on a part time basis are grouped with other utilities in geographical areas and a safety professional is provided to attend to the needs of the utility at a predetermined service level and fee; Environmental Forums, Legal counsel experienced in this matter review federal and state requirements placed on utilities and provide information essential to navigating the complex rules, requirements, and responsibilities of utilities; and the Labor and Employee Relations Group, this group is comprised of labor relations experts of both public and private utilities.
 They meet to discuss IBEW employee/management issues in the workplace.

 Dues are calculated from a formula that uses a utility's retail kilowatt hour sales and number of employees.
-To receive a dues calculation sheet, please contact Janet Lucas at email@example.com or by phone at (360) 816-1443.
+To receive a dues calculation sheet, please contact NWPPA at firstname.lastname@example.org or by phone at (360) 254-0109.

 Click here to view a PDF of NWPPA's utility membership brochure